-For certain categories of UK organisations, carbon reporting, net zero migration planning and eventual net zero status are now mandated by law.
-Carbon accounting practices have lagged somewhat behind legislation hence it is only comparatively recently that a loose selection of user-defined best practices have hardened into internationally-recognised methodologies and standards.
+For certain categories of UK organisations, carbon reporting, net zero migration planning and eventually net zero status are now mandated by law.
+Carbon accounting practices have lagged somewhat behind legislation hence it is only comparatively recently that a loose selection of user-defined best practices has hardened into internationally-recognised methodologies and standards.
 Put simply, many CFR providers have failed to keep up.

 Weaknesses of ‘black box’ solutions

 Due to a dearth of robust official guidance, most legacy CFR providers developed their own proprietary ‘black box’ methodologies using whatever conversion factors, calculation methodologies and data protocols were available (or known to them) at the time.

 Some also developed their own proprietary carbon-related badges and/or certifications.
 However – the world has moved on apace, and what was acceptable even 6 months ago is probably no longer compliant with modern standards and procedures.

 The problem is – whereas it might temporarily feel good to receive a CFR (or carbon-neutral logo) from an external body – unless the processes and documentation which underpin it are compliant with modern standards and unless that CFR is verified by a UKAS-accredited external body – it is unlikely to be recognised as valid by a wider (and better informed) commercial/regulatory audience.

 - Being opaque in nature, it is difficult or impossible to determine if the calculation methodologies, emission/conversion factors and data collection methods used in ‘black box’ CFRs are compliant with the standards relevant to that particular circumstance, inter alia GHG protocols, PAS2060 or ISO 14064.